2016 TOP RURAL DEVELOPMENT INITIATIVES AWARD WINNERS

 “Ruminant” is a 6600 John Deere combine clad in 34 agriculturally-themed back lit stained glass panels.
 A tribute to agriculture, farming and food, it was first featured as a temporary installation in a field of corn stubble along the October 2013 Farm/Art DTour, an annual 50-mile back roads art tour organized by the Wormfarm Institute, a local arts non-profit.

 Ruminant won the hearts of a group of local citizens who were determined to make it a permanent installation in their small (pop.
 9200), rural community –a community with a very strong agricultural heritage.
-Shortly after this citizen group organized, the project was adopted by an up-and-
+Shortly after this citizen group organized, the project was adopted by an up-and-coming local arts non-profit called "Reedsburg ArtsLink."
+Working together, they developed a plan that included raising funds to have the combine re-outfitted by the artist (Karl Unnasch, based in Pilot Mound, MN and La Crosse, WI), purchasing the artwork and donating it to the City of Reedsvburg.

-In collaboration with the City, the group identified a grassy lot located downtown just opposite the Reedsburg Chamber as a site for Ruminant.
-The group convinced the city to designate the long vacant lot as a new city park with Ruminant as its focal point.
-Placing Ruminant across from the Chamber and near the head of the 400 Trail, the location was also strategic.
+In collaboration with the City, the group identified a grassy lot located downtown just opposite the Reedsburg Chamber of Commerce as a site for "Ruminant".
+The group convinced the City to designate the long vacant lot as a new city park with "Ruminant" as its focal point.
+Placing "Ruminant" across from the Chamber and near the head of the 400 Trail, the location was also strategic.
 The Chamber was interested to see if the installation could help draw more visitors to the Reedsburg leg of the 400 Trail.

-What was aptly named “Harvest Park”, featuring Ruminant, is now a wonderful city asset for residents and visitors to enjoy throughout the year.
-Ruminant serves as a great tourist attraction that distinguishes our community and celebrates our rural heritage.
-Our city did not offer a standout photo op for visitors–but now we do!
-The park also serves as gathering place for visitors to the annual Fermentation Fest each October.
-Recently, visiting developers, impressed by the new park, have decided to build new apartments on the same block.
+What was aptly named "Harvest Park", featuring "Ruminant", it is now a wonderful city asset for residents and visitors to enjoy throughout the year.
+"Ruminant" serves as a great tourist attraction that distinguishes our community and celebrates our rural heritage.
+Our city did not offer a standout photo op for visitors - but now we do!
+The park also serves as a gathering place for visitors to the annual Fermentation Fest each October.
+Recently, visiting developers, impressed with the new park, have decided to build new apartments on the same block.

 Forest County Potawatomi Insurance Department